secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 At the current state a CSAF document will be saved as one object in the database.
 This object will also contain the owner as well as the workflow status.
 Other relevant information like comments or the audit trail will be stored separately.
+In order to allow referencing a specific part of the document (e.g. by comments), additional node IDs must be added by the client.

 ![data model](datamodel.drawio.svg)